19hours/sg-statutes/Acts/Parks and Trees Act.md

 “public park” means any State land, any land belonging to the Board or any other land, which is —

-(a) utilised as a public park, recreation ground, playground, garden, public open space, walk, park connector or green verge; and
+(a) utilised as a public park, marine park, recreation ground, playground, garden, public open space, walk, park connector or green verge; and

+[Act 9 of 2017 wef 20/11/2017]

-(b) managed or maintained by the Board;
+(b) managed or maintained by the Board or by any management body designated under section 6A;

+[Act 9 of 2017 wef 20/11/2017]

 “public street” means any street over which the public has a right of way and which has been vested in the Government under the Street Works Act (Cap.
 320A) or the repealed Local Government Integration Act (Cap.
 166, 1985 Ed.) or in any other manner;